Jelleas/typing_platforms/README.md

     return item
 ```

-Now any calls to `sum`, whether that'd be with a `tuple` or `set` will all pass type checks.
+Now any calls to `sum`, whether that'd be with a `tuple` or `set`, will all pass type checks.
 As all of these data structures are iterable!
-This form of abstract types is called structural subtyping, creating a subtype that only contains some structural aspect of the original type.
+This form of abstract types is called structural subtyping.
 Alternatively, and probably easier to remember: **static duck typing**.
+This is done through creating a subtype that only contains some structural aspect of the original type.
+For instance, `Iterable` is a subtype with only the method `__iter__` (Python's hidden method for iterable things).
+So as long as the actual type implements `__iter__` any type check will pass.

 <details>